comprna/SUPPA/README.md

 **Important:** we have discontinued the conda download, as it is out of sync with the github. **We recommend directly copying the code from github.** The code is ready to use without any additional steps.

-Alternatively, you can obtain the code for the SUPPA v2.4 release here: https://github.com/comprna/SUPPA/releases/tag/v2.4
+Alternatively, you can obtain the code for the SUPPA v2.4 latest release here: https://github.com/comprna/SUPPA/releases/tag/v2.4

 ----------------------------